Content starts here

 Only voters covered under the Uniformed and Overseas Citizens Absentee Voting Act can submit their application for an absentee ballot via fax or email.

-Returning your absentee ballot
+Returning an absentee ballot

 Mark your ballot and place it in the return envelope.
 Sign your name on the reverse side of the return envelope.
 Return your completed absentee ballot: